drguthals/learnwithdrg/WYDLIS/README.md

 This mini-series follows along the Microsoft Learn modules all about Git, GitHub, VS Code Extensions, APIs, Powershell, and so much more!

 Check them out at [aka.ms/LearnWithDrG/WYDLIS](https://aka.ms/LearnWithDrG/WYDLIS).

+## Other useful resources

+- A short powerpoint to describe Git: [Coming Soon].